andyatkinson/andyatkinson.github.io/_posts/2026-04-20-rds-postgresql-scaling-aws-christmas-day.md

 We were able to gradually modify all the application queries and get everything rolled out where it was backwards compatible, then we could cut over.

-To transition the row data, wanting to initially replicate it, we tried using [AWS pglogical](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/Appendix.PostgreSQL.CommonDBATasks.pglogical.html) and logical replication directly but were not able to successfully replicate the data in a reasonable amount of time.
+To transition the row data, wanting to initially replicate it, we tried using [AWS pglogical](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/Appendix.PostgreSQL.CommonDBATasks.pglogical.html) and logical replication directly but the initial replication was too slow.

 We may revisit that in the future, however we ultimately decided on <em>physical</em> replication which copied the whole instance, before cutting over to the new one.
 While more wasteful initially, we knew we could operate that approach reliably and with a minimal amount of downtime.